Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-Across these lines of work, the subagent-as-tool paradigm extends T2 from \emph{what to retrieve}, to \emph{what to remember}, to \emph{how to plan, steer, and orchestrate}, and finally to \emph{how to self-evolve}.
-Agentic searchers (s3, DynamicRAG, QAgent) optimize information acquisition for frozen generators; memory-construction subagents (Mem-$\alpha$) curate long-horizon state; meta-cognitive controllers and orchestrators (AI-SearchPlanner, Advisor Models, Matryoshka Pilot, AgentFlow) decide how tools and specialists are deployed; and self-evolving frameworks (R-Zero, Multi-Agent Evolve) autonomously generate curricula and reward signals that continually refine these ecosystems.
-The consistent lesson is that decoupling tool training from generator training, while enabling tools to adapt to one another, yields systems that are more data-efficient, modular, generalizable, and robust than monolithic alternatives.
-In this mature T2 view, intelligence emerges not from scaling a single model, but from the learned coordination and co-evolution of specialized, frozen components through lightweight, adaptive subagents.
+The subagent-as-tool paradigm progressively broadens the scope of T2: retrieval, memory construction, planning and orchestration, and finally self-evolution.
+Agentic searchers (s3, DynamicRAG, QAgent) optimize information acquisition for frozen generators; memory-construction subagents (Mem-$\alpha$) curate long-horizon state; meta-cognitive controllers and orchestrators (AI-SearchPlanner, Advisor Models, Matryoshka Pilot, AgentFlow) decide how tools and specialists are deployed; and self-evolving frameworks (R-Zero, Multi-Agent Evolve) autonomously generate curricula and reward signals.
+Decoupling tool training from generator training, while allowing tools to adapt to one another, yields systems that are more data-efficient, modular, and generalizable than monolithic alternatives.